 Tuition - $63 (government subsidised) / $6 (concession)

 Note: the fees listed above are for people eligible for a government-subsidised place.
-If you are not an Australian or New Zealand Citizen, or Australian Permanent Resident (holder of a permanent visa), the full fee of $421 will apply (includes tuition, amenities and materials).
+If you are not an Australian or New Zealand Citizen, or Australian Permanent Resident (holder of a permanent visa), the full fee of $390 will apply.

 Justin is a founding member and broadcaster on Melbourne’s highly popular 3RRR’s horticultural show ‘Dirty Deeds’ which is now in its eighth year, and has appeared on various Television and Radio gardening programs including Channel 31’s ‘The Garden Tap’, “Vasilli’s Garden”, ABC’s ‘Can we help?’ and 3CR’s Gardening Show.